prathimacode-hub/Featured-Services-Page/README.md

 Hola Everyone!!
 Welcome to my Services Page.
 I'm Prathima Kadari, a Chief Technology Officer for Pendler - Ride-Hailing Platform.

 - Keynote Speaker Through The Lens Of My Expertise
--

 - Subject Matter Expert with an Industry Exposure to Build the Products
--

 - Conducted more than 200+ Sessions as a Technical Mentor For Budding Developers

--
-- Spreading Valuable Content as a Writer to the Clients
+- Spreading Valuable Content as a Blog Writer to the Clients
--

 - A Passionate Entrepreneur & an Efficient Jury Member